kenedwardtan/ably/README.md

 Figure 4.
 AB.LY sidebar

 This is what the sidebar looks like.
+At the top-right corner, is the code's overall accessibility score percentage.
+Then, the rest of the sidebar is used to display all suggestions which are segregated into four categories based on WCAG 2.1: Perceivable, Operable, Understandable, and Robust.

 ## Others